 Finding environmentally sustainable solutions to the challenges.

-In addition to holding this corporate priority, over the last thirteen years we have worked continuously to reduce our waste, reduce our CO2 emissions and improve energy efficiency across the district.
+Over the last thirteen years we have worked continuously to reduce our waste, reduce our CO2 emissions and improve energy efficiency across the district.
 The Council remains committed to playing a leadership role in local efforts to address Climate Change.
 We will continue to approach climate action in an inclusive, fair and effective manner.

 Climate Change Emergency